 - Encourage good sleep habits: teenagers need about 8-10 hours of sleep each night.

 - Help your child aim for at least 60 minutes of physical activity each day.

-- Encourage your child to make healthy food choices to fuel his growth and development.
+- Encourage your child to make healthy food choices to fuel their growth and development.

 - Help your child keep a healthy balance between study, work and play.
-This might mean looking at how many nights your child is out doing things, how much down time she has, how much she can contribute to family life through chores, how many family meals you have together and so on.
+This might mean looking at how many nights your child is out doing things, how much down time your child has, how much your child can contribute to family life through chores, how many family meals you have together and so on.

 - Share and make memories together.
 For example, take photos or videos on special family days or at school events and look over them with your child, or talk about and remember things you’ve enjoyed as a family.